Abel Bliss

+Abel Bliss, Jr. (August 8, 1853 – April 18, 1936) was an American engineer and businessman.

-Abel Bliss, Jr. was born on August 8, 1853.
-His father, Abel Bliss, Sr., was a native of Wilbraham, Massachusetts, and was born on February 9, 1810.
-His mother was Lucinda Blake, a native of the Bay State and born in Springfield, Illinois, October 14, 1816.
-He was the sixth of the seven children born into his family, and attended high school at Englewood, and afterward was a student of engineering at University of Illinois at Urbana–Champaign.
+Bliss was born in New Lenox, Illinois on August 8, 1853, the sixth of seven children.
+He attended high school at Englewood, and afterward was a student of engineering at University of Illinois at Urbana–Champaign.
 He was married, on February 21, 1877, to Nettie Lynk.
 He gave up engineering partway through his degree, due to circumstances that required him to take charge of the family farm, where he grew wealthy through his agricultural business and real estate investments.
 In June 1874, the University granted him a partial certificate in civil engineering.
 His business ventures included agriculture and real estate, and by 1929, he was a partner in the land development and oil production company of Bliss & Wetherbee.

-Mr. Bliss died in the mid-1930s.
+Bliss died in Shreveport, Louisiana on April 18, 1936 at the age of 82.

 Abel Bliss Professorship

 Helen Eva Bliss, the daughter of Abel Bliss Jr., graduated from the University of Illinois in 1911 with a degree in Liberal Arts and Sciences.
 After her retirement from working life, she established The Bliss Professor of Engineering in memory of her father.
 Part of the Bliss bequest was earmarked to support the Grainger Engineering Library and Information Center Endowment, and the remainder towards other projects for “advancing the scholastic activities of the School of Engineering.”
 The bequest was so generous that it currently sustains several professorships annually at the School of Engineering, University of Illinois.